artineering-io/flair-docs/flair/toolbox.md

 ### Bake effect position on selected
 This button will automatically check the _Animated_ attribute in materials assigned to the selected objects.
 Doing this will keep the warped effect in-place under animation.

-## Delete PaintFX
+## Delete VertexFX
-Deleting _PaintFX_ (VertexFX) can be useful in a various situations
+Deleting _VertexFX_ (VertexFX) can be useful in a various situations
-* To start using _PaintFX_ again from scratch
+* To start using _VertexFX_ again from scratch
-* To reduce file size, while keeping the _PaintFX_ values in the exported file
+* To reduce file size, while keeping the _VertexFX_ values in the exported file
-* To recover the construction history of the vertex color sets to animate _PaintFX_ (remember to export the current _PaintFX_ first and import them back in afterwards)

-To use it, simply select the objects from which you'd like to remove the _PaintFX_, and click on the `Delete PaintFX` button.
+To use it, simply select the objects from which you'd like to remove the _VertexFX_, and click on the `Delete VertexFX` button.

-If nothing is selected, the tool will try to delete the _PaintFX_ of **ALL** objects in the scene.
+If nothing is selected, the tool will try to delete the _VertexFX_ of **ALL** objects in the scene.
 {: .info}

 ## Unsubdivide Previews